Algur H. Meadows: Life

 Meadows was born on April 20, 1899, in Vidalia, Georgia, the third of seven children of John Morgan and Sally Marie Elora (Dailey) Meadows.
 After receiving his diploma from Vidalia Collegiate Institute in 1915, he studied at Georgia and Alabama Business College and Mercer University, both in Macon, Georgia.
 Meadows subsequently left Mercer to travel around the South with a friend, during which journey he held a variety of jobs.
 He first manifested his business acumen in his accounting work for Standard Oil Company in Shreveport, Louisiana, from 1921 to 1929.
 During this period he earned a law degree from Centenary College and was admitted to the Louisiana state bar, in 1926.
 On December 11, 1922, he married Virginia Stuart Garrison, with whom he had one son.

 In the fall of 1928 Meadows and friends Henry W. Peters, his son Eric Woods, and Ralph G. Trippett founded a loan company, the General Finance Company, which later became the General American Finance System in 1930.
 In the summer of 1936 Meadows, Peters and Trippett united with J. W. Gilliland, a petroleum expert, to form the General American Oil Company.
 The headquarters were then moved from Shreveport to Dallas in 1937.
 The new company experienced a phenomenal expansion in operations, due to an ingenious method of acquiring oil-producing properties that Meadows developed.
 The scheme, which Meadows dubbed the "ABC plan," involved three parties in the purchase transaction to minimize tax liability and the use of interest-bearing oil payments to meet a large percentage of the purchase price.
 Meadows became the president and major stockholder of the General American Oil Company in 1941 and was elected chairman of the board in 1950.
 By 1959 his company had acquired 2,990 oil wells in fifteen states and Canada and was drilling for oil in Spain.
 In 1983, Meadows, Trippett, and Peters' son, Eric Woods, sold General American Oil Company to Phillips Petroleum.

 On business trips to Madrid in the 1950s, Meadows insisted on staying at the Ritz Carlton.
-A hotel located right next door to the Museo Nacional del Prado Prado, where Meadows frequented which inspired an interest in Spanish old masters.
+A hotel located right next door to the Museo Nacional del Prado, where Meadows frequented which inspired an interest in Spanish old masters.
 He began acquiring paintings attributed to artists such as El Greco and Goya.
 Following the death of his wife in 1961, he donated his collection and a million-dollar endowment to Southern Methodist University in order to establish a museum of Spanish art in her memory.
 He subsequently donated a collection of contemporary Italian sculpture to SMU in order to found an outdoor sculpture garden in honor of his second wife, Elizabeth Boggs Bartholow, whom he married in 1962.
 In recognition of Meadows's multiple gifts, exceeding $34 million, the SMU trustees named the university's school of arts in his honor in 1969, Meadows School of the Arts.